mmusil25/VHDL_Projects/README.md

 # VHDL_Projects

-Contains the VHDL code I wrote during my internship at IRT Saint_Exupery in Toulouse France.
+This repository contains the VHDL code I wrote during my internship at IRT Saint_Exupery in Toulouse France.
 All contents approved by management.